Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate: Illustration of formalism: Scattering amplitude calculations

 This can be expressed as

 Considering a particular combination, say the first one, leads to the following contribution to the scattering amplitude expression, denoted by $\mathcal{S}^{(1)}$

-In momentum space the above expression becomes
+In momentum space, the above expression becomes

-where $\kappa, \chi$ are just numerical factors and $V$ is the spatial volume of local patch within which the RNC description is well-defined.
-In a similar fashion, contribution from remaining pieces in eqn.
-(7.7) can be calculated leading to the complete S-matrix.
+where $V$ is the spatial volume of local patch within which the RNC description is well-defined.
+In a similar fashion, contribution from remaining pieces in eqn. (\ref{eqn.20}) can be calculated leading to the complete S-matrix.